aldebaran/qibuild/doc/source/advanced/guide/cmake/install.rst

 Check of arguments
 ++++++++++++++++++

-If you try to install a file that does not exists, using `install()` will exit during installation, but qi_install will exit during configuration.
+If you try to install a file that does not exist, using `install()` will exit during installation, but qi_install will exit during configuration.
 This does no prevent you from installing generated files, but you have to make